Instrument HTTPX: see every outgoing request your app makes

 logfire.configure()runs beforelogfire.instrument_httpx().
 Configure the connection first, then instrument.- You instrument the client you actually call.

-instrument_httpx()with no argument covers all clients; if you pass a specific client, make sure it’s the one making the request. - Your write token is set.
+instrument_httpx()with no argument covers every installed client library; if you pass a specific client, make sure it’s the one making the request. - Your write token is set.
 In local development, run

 logfire projects use <your-project>; in production, set theLOGFIRE_TOKENenvironment variable.
 See Getting Started. - You actually made a request.
 Spans appear only after a request completes.